ianstormtaylor/slate/Readme.md

 It can do this because all of its logic is implemented with a series of plugins, so you aren't ever constrained by what _is_ or _isn't_ in "core".
 You can think of it like a pluggable implementation of `contenteditable`, built on top of [React](https://facebook.github.io/react/) and [Immutable](https://facebook.github.io/immutable-js/).
 It was inspired by libraries like [Draft.js](https://facebook.github.io/draft-js/), [Prosemirror](http://prosemirror.net/) and [Quill](http://quilljs.com/).

-_**Slate is currently in beta**, while work is being done on: cross-browser support, atomic node support, and collaboration support.
-It's useable now, but you might need to pull request one or two fixes for your use case._
+_**Slate is currently in beta**.
+It's useable now, but you might need to pull request a fix or two for advanced use cases._

 <br/>